The-Memin/FullStackOpen/part2/thePhoneBook/README.md

 ## 🚀 Features

-- List all persons in the phonebook
+- List all people in the phonebook
 - Add a new contact with name and phone number
 - Filter contacts by name
 - Delete contacts